build-on-aws/content/posts/bring-your-own-machine-learning-code-to-aws/index.md

 title: "Bring your own machine learning code to AWS"
 description: "Run your training code on AWS with minimum effort using different methods:
   - Bring your own Script
-  - Bring your own Container
+  - Bring your own Container"
 tags:
     - sagemaker
 authorGithubAlias: kazdaghli, mehdimld